COMSOC-Community/comsoc-website/docs/index.md

 of resources, may face serious challenges when dealing with large numbers of alternatives.
 Those number can get large when alternatives have a combinatorial structure, meaning that the overall decision to be taken really is made up of several smaller decisions.
-Computational social choice makes the need for the compact representation of preferences explicit:
+COMSOC makes the need for the compact representation of preferences explicit:
 How should we represent the preferences of individuals over a complex space of alternatives?
 What is the impact of the chosen format of representation on the mechansims and algorithms we can design?